m-a-h-e/m-a-h-e.github.io/index.md

   </div>
 </nav>

-My interest in machine learning research and the growing amount of available publications led me to the decision to - once again - dive deeper into it.
+My interest in machine learning research and the growing amount of available publications led me to the decision to - once again - dive deeper into this topic.

 To understand all the things down to their details, I decided to implement all components of neural networks including the optimization environment from scratch using Python and the NumPy library.